-Sarah Dutton is a new writer who’s focus is on creating female characters who defy the conventions of “virtuous, vacuous or victimised”.
+Sarah Dutton is a writer-director who’s focus is on creating female characters who defy the conventions of “virtuous, vacuous or victimised”.

 Since graduating from her MA, Sarah has self-produced a short stage play at Theatre 503 and had an extract of her audio work produced by Nasty Women UK for The Art of Consent at RichMix.
 She is currently developing her first short film “Syndrome” with Andrea Riseborough and researching her first feature film “My Dead Body”.